-Nearly every country’s population will be shrinking by 2100, study warns
+Births crisis: Nearly every country to shrink by 2100, study warns

 Sub-Saharan Africa to account for one in every two children born in 2100, Lancet study says.